To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

 There are a significant number of commands that you can teach your dog, but the important thing is to look at your life and see what the most important ones are for you and your dog.
 While the basics such as “sit” and “stay” are important for any lifestyle, commands such as “place” are not needed for every family.

 Whatever you decide to teach your dog in obedience training it is critical to act as a leader, be consistent with your requests and teaching techniques and, most importantly, make sure that you remain patient!
+If you have a puppy, check out our puppy training tips and if you need an expert’s help, we recommend this online training.

 Which dog training command do you find most useful for your pet?